Samba is the standard Windows interoperability suite of programs for Linux and Unix.

 When mounting one or more network shares on boot one need to take into account when the network is up and connected - otherwise the system will hang for 90s for each share.

-This can be done using fstab or using systemd units [ systemd unit ] [ sample units ].
+This can be done using fstab or using systemd units [ How to use systemd mount unit ] [ sample mount units ].

-As demonstrated, a file manager can utilize gvfs to create a user mounted samba share, and this can use be used to create some automation.
+As demonstrated, a file manager can utilize gvfs to create a user mounted samba share, and this knowledge can used in creating some automation.

 As shown the gio mountpoint takes the following form where $UID